gempy-project/gempy/README.md

-In addition to applications in teaching and research, this development offers great potential as an interactive exhibit with high outreach for the geosciences thanks to its intuitive operation.
+In addition to applications in teaching and research, this development offers great potential as an interactive exhibit with high outreach for the geosciences thanks to its intuitive opeÍÍration.
 The finished sandbox can be used in numerous lectures and public events, but is mainly used as an interface to `GemPy` software and for rapid prototyping of implicit geological models.